pgrandne/interpool/README.md

 4. We use .env for environment variables.
 Change the name of env.example to .env and fill in the 3 variables :
    - We use ALCHEMY_ID for the provider
    - We use PRIVATE KEY for the deployment
-   - We use ETHERSCAN_API for contracts verification
+   - We use ETHERSCAN_API/POLYGONSCAN_API for contracts verification

-5. We have configured 3 networks in `hardhat.config.js`:
+5. We have configured 3 networks in `hardhat.config.js` (contrats are deployed only on Goerli and Mumbai)
    - Ehtereum Goerli
    - Mainnet Optimism
    - Testnet Optimism